Shakey the robot: Research results

 The development of Shakey provided far-reaching impact on the fields of robotics and artificial intelligence, as well as computer science in general.
 Some of the more notable results include the development of the A* search algorithm, which is widely used in pathfinding and graph traversal, the process of plotting an efficiently traversable path between points; the Hough transform, which is a feature extraction technique used in image analysis, computer vision, and digital image processing; and the visibility graph method for finding Euclidean shortest paths among obstacles in the plane.

 Media and awards

-After SRI published a 24-minute video in 1969 entitled "SHAKEY: Experimentation in Robot Learning and Planning", the project received significant media attention.
-This included an April 10, 1969 article in the New York Times; In 1970, Life referred to Shakey as the "first electronic person"; and in November 1970 National Geographic Magazine covered Shakey and the future of computers.
+In 1969 the SRI published "SHAKEY: Experimentation in Robot Learning and Planning", a 24-minute video.
+The project then received media attention.
+This included an article in the New York Times on April 10, 1969.
+In 1970, Life referred to Shakey as the "first electronic person"; and in November 1970 National Geographic Magazine covered Shakey and the future of computers.
 The Association for the Advancement of Artificial Intelligence's AI Video Competition's awards are named "Shakeys" because of the significant impact of the 1969 video.

 Shakey was inducted into Carnegie Mellon University's Robot Hall of Fame in 2004 alongside such notables as ASIMO and C-3PO.

-Shakey has been honored with a prestigious IEEE Milestone in Electrical Engineering and Computing.
+Shakey has been honored with an IEEE Milestone in Electrical Engineering and Computing.

-Shakey was showcased in the BBC – Towards Tomorrow: Robot (1967) documentary.
+Shakey was showcased in the BBC's Towards Tomorrow: Robot (1967) documentary.